 Many Shopify store owners assume the best place to link ads is their home pages.
 After all, that is where prospects will find all the products for sale, and it is generally the most visually appealing page on a site.
 But that assumption is incorrect.
 The best place to land after clicking on an ad is a page that is highly relevant to that ad.

 If your prospects land on a relevant page, they are more likely to browse the content of that page.
-Conversion rates from highly optimized Shopify landing pages are generally much higher than Shopify generic pages, home pages, and even broad category pages.
+Conversion rates from highly optimized Shopify landing pages are generally much higher than Shopify generic pages, home pages, about us page and even broad category pages.

 A landing page is a standalone webpage targeted to a specific cohort of your traffic, with the aim of providing a more relevant experience in order to achieve the ultimate objective of driving that cohort toward conversion.